Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

 \subsection{Implementation}

-Building a good \acl{ML} model is not the last challenge to deploy \ac{ML} approaches in practice.
-The implementation of these approaches might also be challenging.
+Building a good \acl{ML} model is not the last challenge to deploying \ac{ML} approaches in practice.
+The implementation of these approaches might also be challenging~\cite{10.1145/3533378}.
 The existing frameworks, such as scikit-learn~\cite{scikit-learn} and Weka~\cite{weka}, usually rely on batch learning algorithms, which may not be useful in dynamic scenarios where new data are available all the time (as a stream), requiring the model to be updated frequently with them~\cite{gomes19ds}.
-In these cases, \ac{ML} implementations for streaming data, such as scikit-multiflow~\cite{skmultiflow}, MOA~\cite{moa}, creme~\cite{creme} and Spark~\cite{spark_streaming1, spark_streaming2} are highly recommended, once they provide \ac{ML} algorithms that could be easily used in real cybersecurity applications.
-Also, adversarial machine learning frameworks, such as CleverHans~\cite{papernot2018cleverhans} and SecML~\cite{melis2019secml}, are important to test to evaluate the security of \ac{ML} solutions proposed.
-Thus, contributing to streaming data and adversarial machine learning projects is as important as contributing to well known \ac{ML} libraries, and we advocate for that to make all researches closer to real world applications.
-Note that we are not just talking specifically about contributing with new models, but also prepossessing and evaluation algorithms that may be designed only in batch learning, and could also be a good contribution for streaming learning libraries.
-We believe that more contributions to these projects would benefit both industry and academia with higher quality solutions and researches, given the high number of researches using only batch learning algorithms nowadays, even in cybersecurity problems.
+In these cases, \ac{ML} implementations for streaming data, such as Scikit-Multiflow~\cite{skmultiflow}, \review{Massive Online Analysis (MOA)~\cite{moa}, River~\cite{2020river}}, and Spark~\cite{spark_streaming1, spark_streaming2} are highly recommended, once they provide \ac{ML} algorithms that could be easily used in real cybersecurity applications.
+Also, adversarial machine learning frameworks, such as CleverHans~\cite{papernot2018cleverhans} and SecML~\cite{melis2019secml}, are important to test and evaluate the security of \ac{ML} solutions proposed.
+Thus, contributing to streaming data and adversarial machine learning projects is as important as contributing to well-known \ac{ML} libraries, and we advocate for that to make all research closer to real-world applications.
+Note that we are not just talking specifically about contributing with new models, but also prepossessing and evaluating algorithms that may be designed only in batch learning, and could also be a good contribution to streaming learning libraries.
+We believe that more contributions to these projects would benefit both industry and academia with higher quality solutions and research, given the high number of research works using only batch learning algorithms nowadays, even in cybersecurity problems.